-Audit Plan Audit Programme Audit Plan lays down the audit strategies to be followed for conducting an audit such as identifying the areas where special audit consideration and skills may be necessary, obtain the knowledge of business etc. Plans should be made to cover the following among other things: It lays down the following audit procedure to be followed: (i) Acquiring knowledge of accounting systems, (i) E valuation process policies and internal control procedures (ii) A scertaining accuracy (ii) Establishing the expected degree of reliance to be paced on the internal control (iii) V /erification of Document (iii) Scrutiny of supporting Documents 1 ' ' the audit procedures to be performed (v) C Checking of overall disclosure and presentation (iv) Co-ordinating the work to be done of all items in the audit completion. - (vi) P Preparation and submission of audit report.
+Audit Plan Audit Programme Audit Plan lays down the audit strategies to be followed for conducting an audit such as identifying the areas where special audit consideration and skills may be necessary, obtain the knowledge of business etc. be done, who is to do what work and within what time Plans s should be made to cover the following among nings: It lays down the following audit procedure to be followed: (i) Acquiring knowledge of accounting systems, (i) Evaluation process policies and internal control procedures (ii) Ascertaining accuracy (ii) Establishing the expected degree of reliance to be paced on the internal control (iii) Verification of Document (iii) Determining the nature, timing and extent of (iv) Scrutiny of supporting Documents () the audit procedures to be performed (v) Checking of overall disclosure and presentation (iv) Co-ordinating the work to be done of all items in the audit completion. (vi) Preparation and submission of audit report.